Sacral and Throat Chakras

 Your Brain and Gut Chakras, aka the Sixth and Third Chakras

-The Solar Plexus is the third chakra, and the Third Eye is the sixth chakras.
+The Solar Plexus is the third chakra, and the Third Eye is the sixth chakra.
 The Solar Plexus, or gut, and the Third Eye, or brain, work hand in hand.
 It’s important they are in balance, energetically speaking, when informing each other so you get the clear positive impact of their guidance.

 When I teach about chakras, I use the spelling shock-rahs.
 This is because I see the energetic funnel, a chakra’s shape, as an energetic vortex that needs to be awakened when it becomes still or turns very slowly, hence I want my students to shock, as in ignite, it into motion by focusing on it, by engaging in what it symbolizes, and through mediating on its significance to their life at that point in time while visualizing it turning within their subtle body.
 The subtle body is the energetic body around your physical body, out to about 12-18 inches.
 It’s called the aura.